bsantanad/game-of-life-wasm/README.md

 this project was done following this guide: [rust book][guide], also it was done by using this template: [wasm-pack-template][temp]

-the purpose was to learn webassembly and rust, how they interact together and what can be done with it
+the purpose was to learn webassembly and rust, learn how they interact together and what can be done with them

 ## install